 We were just sorry our Canadian customs laws only allowed us to buy one bottle each to take home…

-The five wineries selected for your Wine Flies tour may change from day to day.
+The five wineries selected for your Stellenbosch wine tasting tour may change from day to day.
 But Wine Flies aims to always include at least a couple of small, off-the-radar boutique wineries you might not have heard about or couldn’t otherwise visit on your own.

 Pick-up from your Cape Town hotel is sometime after 8:00 am.
-You’ll arrive in Stellenbosch about 10:00 am.
+You’ll arrive for your first wine tasting in Stellenbosch about 10:00 am.
 Drop-off back to your hotel is around 5:00 pm.

 For more on Stellenbosch